-Whatever the rights or wrongs of selecting a rowing crew with seat races – if your coach is into it – you must learn how to handle it.
+Whatever the rights or wrongs of selecting a rowing crew with seat racing – if your coach is into it – you must learn how to handle it.

-Making sure you do as well as you can is all about looking out for yourself.
+Making sure you do as well as you can in your seat race is all about looking out for yourself.
 Here are some things you need to watch out for (other than rowing and pulling hard).

 Most seat racing in rowing is blind – you never know when you are going to be switched and tested.
 For that reason you need to make sure you give it everything in each race.
+Ok, that’s easier said than done, but you’ve prepared long and hard for this, so now is the time to put all of that training to use.
 And because you are giving it everything you need to…

 #2 Insist on Honesty and Fairness

 If you smell a rat (that a rowing rival is trying to screw you) then you need to speak up.
 Let your coach know.
 If it’s a crew fairness issue – tell the rowers that the seat racing is not fair.
 Let people know you are not happy.